-From program type, genre and mood classifications, content exclusivity and geographic production trends, this resource provides key insight into the video libraries powering the industry’s leading subscription video-on-demand (SVOD) services: Amazon Prime Video, Apple TV+, Disney+, Netflix and Paramount+.
-These five U.S.-based services launched before 2020 and have scaled to distribute video in at least nine countries.
+This resource provides key insight into the video libraries powering the streaming industry’s leading subscription services: Amazon Prime Video, Apple TV+, Disney+, Netflix and Paramount+.

 The absolute count of every individual program, episode and movie from the five global providers.